Deliciously sticky, tender Syrian stuffed vine leaves with a lemony and garlicky rice filling and cooked over a bed of chicken legs.

 - Take a very large pot and place the chicken legs in it.

-- Place each vine roll in the pot, over the chicken legs, starting circularly around the edge of pan and continuing with smaller circles towards the middle of the pan.
+- Place each vine roll in the pot over the chicken legs, starting circularly around the edge of the pan and continuing with smaller circles towards the middle of the pan.
 You will have several layers.

 Cook the stuffed vine leaves:

-- Give 2 ½ liter/ 10.5 cups boiling water to a jug.
+- Pour 2 ½ liter/ 10.5 cups boiling water into a jug.
 Grate the remaining bulb of garlic and give the garlic to the jug.
-Add the remaining lemon juice, the remaining tomato paste, the remaining tablespoon molasses and the remaining salt (2-3 teaspoons to taste).
-Mix well and taste, it should taste salty and lemony.
+Add the remaining lemon juice, tomato paste, tablespoon of molasses, and salt (2-3 teaspoons to taste).
+Mix well and taste; it should taste salty and lemony.

 - Carefully give about ¾ of this mixture to the pot with the grape leaves.
 Pour the HOT liquid slowly into the pot around the edges of the upside plate in the pot.

-- Add the remaining bulb of garlic, cloves finely grated, to it.
+- Add the remaining bulb of garlic and finely grated cloves to it.

-- Add the remaining lemon juice, the remaining tomato paste, the remaining tablespoon molasses and the remaining salt (2-3 teaspoons to taste).
-Mix well and taste, it should taste salty and lemony.
+- Add the remaining lemon juice, tomato paste, tablespoon of molasses, and salt (2-3 teaspoons to taste).
+Mix well and taste; it should taste salty and lemony.

 - Carefully give about ¾ of this mixture to the pot with the grape leaves.
 Turn the heat on high and bring to a boil.